jeswin/nsoap/README.md

 ### parseCookies(cookies: Object) : Object

-Allows an app to alter the headers dictionary passed into NSOAP.
+Allows an app to alter the cookies dictionary passed into NSOAP.

 ```javascript
 function parseCookies(cookies) {